AbiArya/assignment3/README.md

 Solution: Create one mergesort which then calls seperate mergesorts for each type.

 * Problem: Determining a protocol for dump requests
 Solution: once a directory is completely traversed, automatically dump.
-After one client dumps, it frees all that allocated memory.
-If two clients run at once then, the second client's dump request will do nothing as the first dump will have already printed all info.
+After one client dumps, it does not free all that allocated memory.
+If one client is run after another, the second dump request will also return the content from the first dump.
+If two clients run concurrently, then both dumps will include content from both clients.

 * Problem: Client doesn't send all bytes at once
 Solution: wrote sendall() and recvall() functions to make sure entire rows are sent